metabrainz/data-set-hoster/README.md

 ```

 The base Query class is in datasethoster/__init__.py -- take a look at it to see
 what options there are and how to override them.
+The parameters names are important;
+a parameter in [] indicates that this parameter expect to be a list, not a simple
+value.

 The resulting web page should look something like this: